|Country:||United States of America (USA)|

 Purchase Comet Hops

-Origin of Comet Hops
+Origin and Geneology of the Comet Hop

 Comet was originally released as a high alpha by the USDA in 1974.
 Its parentage is English Sunshine and a native American hop giving it a wild American characteristic.
 Commercial production ceased in the 1980s in favor of newer super-alpha hops.